solislemuslab/bioklustering/readme.md

     psutil~=5.7.3
 ```

-4. You might also need to install `plotly-orca` which is for writing and saving the static plotly images locally.
-To install with conda, you can use the following command (or see [this link](https://plotly.com/python/orca-management/) for other alternatives):
+5. You might also need to install `plotly-orca` which is for writing and saving the static plotly images locally.
+To install with conda, you can use the following command (or see [this link](https://plotly.com/python/orca-management/) for other alternatives).
+To install conda in Mac, you can follow the instructions in [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+Note that you might need to add a path to `conda` if not in your `PATH`.

 ```
 conda install -c plotly plotly-orca==1.2.1 psutil requests
 ```

-5. Run the website with
+6. Run the website with

 ```
 python3 manage.py runserver
 ```

-6. Note: We recommend you use Google Chrome to render the website because different browsers might result in different interface and functionality
+**Note:** We recommend you use Google Chrome to render the website because different browsers might result in different interface and functionality

 # Contributions